sasha-laurent/amb-project/README2018.md

 This is a 2018 update on the amb-project state.
 AMB is now built and running on the Symfony 2.8 version.

 This README2018 will give instructions (again) on how to execute and take on the project.
-It will then give informations about AMB,  It will also describe the project's structure (files of the project) as well as describe briefly every bundle.
+It will then give informations about the AMB platform.
+It will also describe the project's structure (files of the project) as well as describe briefly every bundle.

 ## SUMMARY